openshift/rhc/lib/rhc/commands/ADDING_COMMANDS.md

     def run
       ...
       # some error state is reached
-      raise RHC::DomainNotFoundError.new("An domain error has occured")
+      raise RHC::DomainNotFoundError.new("An domain error has occurred")
     end

 ## Results